Audiveris/audiveris/docs/_pages/ui_tools/tips.md

 {: .no_toc }

 This section gathers a few things based on concrete user experience.
-These little tricks should save you time and efforts in your edition sessions.
+These little tricks should save us time and efforts in our edition sessions.

 ---
 Table of contents